Affirmative action for white people? Legacy college admissions come under renewed scrutiny

 “My parents couldn’t legally go to LSU.
 Discrimination is a lot more recent in our history than a lot of people seem to understand,” said Toldson, a Howard University professor and the director of education, innovation and research for the NAACP.

-Toldson said there’s growing awareness of the irony that preferences for athletes and legacy students are still allowed, while race must be ignored.
+Toldson said there is growing awareness of the irony that preferences for athletes and legacy students are still allowed, while race must be ignored.

 In May, an AP-NORC poll found that few Americans think legacy admissions or donations should play much of a role in college admissions.
 Just 9% say it should be very important that a family member attended and 18% say it should be somewhat important.
 Likewise, only 10% say donations to the school should be very important and 17% say that should be somewhat important.